blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 As a methodological contribution, our article demonstrates how latency data can be visually and statistically analyzed.
 The data analytics methodology presented here can be applied not only in analyzing data from the Ethereum 2.0 mainnet, but also for analyzing data from any blockchain network.

-As a practical contribution, our research reveals several insights (at epoch granularity) that can be further investigated for improving the data propogation performance of Ethereum 2.0: (1) The average vs. standard deviation of attestation inclusion distance are inversely related.
+As a practical contribution, our research reveals several insights (at epoch granularity) that can be further investigated for improving the data propogation performance of Ethereum 2.0: (1) The average vs. standard deviation of attestation inclusion distance are inversely associated.
 (2) Committee size is associated with average inclusion distance.
-(3) Voluntary exits are associated with increased average inclusion distance.
+(3) Voluntary exits are positively associated with  average inclusion distance.

 > *"Every second is of infinite value."* ***Johann Wolfgang von Goethe***